sandmaennchen5/homey-matic/README.md

 # Homematic 2024

 This app adds support for Homematic devices in Homey via the CCU3.
-Homematic 2024 is an actively maintained version of the Homematic app, originally created by Timo Wendt, Bjoern Welker, Lex Ruesink und Simon Wenner.
+Homematic 2024 is an actively maintained version of the [Homematic app](https://github.com/LRuesink-WebArray/homey-matic), originally created by Timo Wendt, Bjoern Welker, Lex Ruesink und Simon Wenner.
+This app is not provided by, endorsed by, supported by, or affiliated with eQ-3 AG in any way.

+Any help from the community through e.g. pull requests would be highly appreciated.

 ## Important Update

 Starting from version 0.20.0, only CCU Jack is supported as the connection method.
 This decision was made because CCU Jack is the most simplistic and reliable option.
-All prior connection methods, including BidCos, Homematic IP, CUxD, and MQTT, are no longer supported by the app.
 This is a breaking change.

 ## CCU Jack Setup